Zonotora/CASPER/README.md

 There are a few assumptions to consider for this implementation:

-1. The properties of requests such as latency, load, and lifetime are uniform, hence requests are interchangeable
+1. The requests within a time-slot is are treated as interchangeable
-2. Requests considered are of type web requests.
+2. The type of requests considered are short-lived, e.g. web requests.
-3. Complete knowledge of request rate for the incoming, i.e. perfect predictions.
+3. Complete knowledge of incoming request rate for next time-slot, i.e. perfect predictions.
-4. We can boot up servers in any region.
-5. We assume instantaneous communication between regions and the scheduler
+4. Instantaneous communication between regions and the scheduler.
-6. We ignore capacity planning, i.e. setting the maximum servers, capacities, etc such that all demand can be satisfied
+5. We ignore capacity planning, i.e. setting the maximum servers, capacities, etc such that all demand can be satisfied

 <a name="Installation"/>